srdjan/mono-jsx/README.md

 ### Using State

-Check the [Using State](#using-state) section for more details on how to use state in your components.
+Check the [Reactive](#reactive) section for more details on how to use state in your components.

 ### Using Context